Cryptocephalinae

 The tribes Fulcidacini and Clytrini were formerly considered subfamilies of their own, and are presently treated only as tribes.

+The most recently created tribe Mylassini was erected in 2021 for the monotypic genus Mylassa.

 Species in at least 14 genera of Clytrini and Cryptocephalini are myrmecophilous, living with ants.
+Most species exhibit polyphagy but there are patterns of constraints with certain plant lineages.